frankmakr/frankmakrdiss/README.md

 the documentation of *frankmakrdiss* is not detailed enough to be self-explanatory.
-That is why it is highly recommended to read the doctoral dissertation before using this package.
+That is why it is highly recommended to read the book before using this package.

 This is an ongoing project.
 So, please be patient.